 Figure 1 shows the design refresh planning timeline.
 Fundamentally, the methodology must support a design through periods of time when no parts are obsolete, followed by multiple part-specific obsolescence events.
 When a part becomes obsolete, some type of mitigation approach must take effect immediately, either a lifetime buy of the part is made or a short-term mitigation strategy that only applies until the next design refresh.
 Next there are periods of time when one or more parts are obsolete, lifetime buys or short-term mitigation approaches are in place on a part-specific basis.
 When design refreshes are encountered (their date is defined either by the user or by the methodology during its optimization process) the change in the design at the refresh must be determined and the costs associated with performing the design refresh must be computed.
-At a design refresh a long-term obsolescence mitigation solution is applied (until the end of the product life or possibly until some future design refresh), and nonrecurring, recurring, and re-qualification costs computed.
-Re-qualification may be required depending on the impact of the design change on the application - the necessity for requalification depends the role that the particular part(s) play and the quantity of non-critical changes made.
+At a design refresh a long-term obsolescence mitigation solution is applied (until the end of the product life or possibly until some future design refresh), and non-recurring, recurring, and re-qualification costs computed.
+Requalification may be required depending on the impact of the design change on the application - the necessity for re-qualification depends the role that the particular part(s) play and the volume of noncritical changes made.
 If the expense of a redesign is to be undertaken, then most likely functional upgrades will also occur during the redesign.
 The system functional upgrades must be forecasted and (including forecasting the obsolescence of future parts).
-All the design refresh activities have to accommodate both hardware and software redesign and re-qualification. activity appearing on the timeline is production.
-Product often has to be produced after parts begin to go obsolete due to the length of the initial design/manufacturing process, additional orders for the product, and replenishment of spares.
+All the design refresh activities have to accommodate both hardware and software redesign and re-qualification.
+The last activity appearing on the landscape is production.
+Product often has to be produced after parts begin to go obsolete due to the length of the initial design/manufacturing process, additional orders for the product, and replenishment of spares needed to sustain fielded systems.